Cycling 101 – Beginners’ Guide to Recreational Cycling

 Nutrition & Hydration

-Before, during, and after a ride, it is important to eat enough nutritious food, drink enough water, and replace the electrolytes that you lose.
+Before, during, and after a ride, it is essential to eat enough nutritious food, drink enough water, and replace the electrolytes you lose.

-Take along 16oz of fluid for every hour you plan to ride, and add some electrolytes if you will ride over 2 hours, in hot weather, or at high intensity.
+To avoid ‘bonking’ (running out of energy) while riding, take some food for rides over 90 minutes.
+In addition, take along 16oz of fluid for every hour you plan to ride and add some electrolytes if you will ride over 2 hours in hot weather or at high intensity.

 Mobility & Injury Prevention

-To avoid injuries, it is important to do recovery work on your mobility (foam rolling, massage balls, stretching), strength training, and general daily movement like walking.
+It is crucial to do recovery work on your mobility (foam rolling, massage balls, stretching), strength training, and general daily movement like walking to avoid injuries.

-Rest days in between rides, adequate sleep (7-9 hours), and good nutrition and hydration all help boost recovery thus preventing injuries.
+Rest days between rides, adequate sleep (7-9 hours), and good nutrition and hydration all help boost recovery, reducing the chance of injuries.

 Improve Your Performance

 Improving performance is something both recreational and competitive cyclists strive for.
-Be it to compete with a friend, or overcome a challenging uphill route, it’s nice to know you are improving.
+Whether competing with a friend or overcoming a challenging uphill route, it’s nice to know you are improving.

-There are some specific tactics you can use to train different aspects of cycling like climbing or sprinting (endurance vs power).
+You can use specific tactics to train different aspects of cycling like climbing or sprinting (endurance vs. power).
 We’ve outlined these in detail in our article on the subject.

-Strength training can help improve your cycling performance along with your ability to withstand and recover from injuries.
-It is also a key aspect for overall health and is linked to increased healthspan (health at older ages).
+Strength training can help improve your cycling performance and ability to withstand and recover from injuries.
+It is also a key aspect of overall health and is linked to increased healthspan (health at older ages).

 Get Out There Regularly

-There is only one way to improve your technique and performance as a beginner: by riding regularly!
+The only way to improve your technique and performance as a beginner is by riding regularly!

 If you struggle each time you cycle due to a lack of fitness or confidence, it can easily deter you from getting out there.

-Commit to riding regularly, whether it’s to the grocery store, to work, or for recreation, and you will soon be both confident and competent, increasing your overall enjoyment when you ride.
+Commit to riding regularly, whether as transportation, competition, or recreation, and you will soon be both confident and competent, increasing your overall enjoyment when you ride.